AllofTheWeather/cv-builder/notes.md

 Once the form has been completed, another call to action will allow the user to download their CV as a pdf open in new tab

-There should also be a further bout page that explains how i made the site.
+There should also be a further about page that explains how i made the site.

-The tree will be as follows
+The router tree will be as follows

 main
     app